Zero-Shot Learning for Requirements Classification: An Exploratory Study: Research Findings

-\begin{enumerate} \item For \textit{Task FR/NFR}, the best label configuration is \textit{FR\_E} for Sbert.
-This configuration is composed of the Expert curated and the Original labels, which identifies the NFRs using the names of the NFR classes (Usability, Security, Availability, etc.).
-This shows that the knowledge of NFR characteristics plays an important role on label configuration for this task.
+\begin{itemize} \item For the \textit{Task FR/NFR}, the best label configuration is \textit{FR\_E} for Sbert.
+This configuration is composed of the Expert Curated and the Original labels, which identify the NFRs using the names of the NFR classes (Usability, Security, Availability, etc.).
+The result shows that expert knowledge of NFR characteristics plays an important role on label configuration for this task.

-\item For \textit{Task NFR}, we show the performance of label configurations in each sub-task as follows:
+\item For \textit{Task NFR}, we show the performance of label configurations for each sub-task as follows: